An accident is an unforeseen event or occurrence causing damage or injury to a person

 The insured is the person who is covered in the insurance policy.

-A policy which has been terminated for non-payment of premiums.
+A policy that has been terminated for non-payment of premiums.
 A policy lapses usually when the premium due is not paid even after the grace period.

 The amount given to the insured at the end of the maturity period is called the maturity claim.